 Dr. John J. Ratey, MD a Psychiatrist, and Clinical Assistant Professor at Harvard Medical School studies the brain and has taken an interest in the brain/fitness connection.

 His interest originated from a public High School in Naperville, Illinois, and the larger Naperville district.
 He observed that it was usually the ‘jocks’, who really didn’t need to work out, who were mainly engaging in PE class.
-They responded by change up their PE programme to focus on ALL students participating.
+They responded by changing up their PE programme to focus on ALL students participating.
 Heart rate monitors played a part in their grades, and it was often found that the kids who didn’t appear all that athletic, were actually working harder in PE than some of the school athletes, and everybody was getting fit.

 This led John to Naperville, and e to write, Spark, The Revolutionary New Science of Exercise and the Brain.